Harsh2001-btech/Smart-Hire-Bot/README.md

 virtualenv env
 env\Scripts\activate
 ```
-Once the virtual environment is activated, the name of your virtual environment will appear on left side of terminal.

-Next, we need to install the project dependencies in this virtual environment, which are listed in `requirements.txt`.
+Once the virtual environment is activated, install the project dependencies in this virtual environment, which are listed in `requirements.txt` file.

 ```
 pip install -r requirements.txt